FOREX-Pound rises after UK inflation data, yuan hits 9-month low

 "We think today's more hawkish statement and the governor's press conference suggest that the timing of rate cuts will likely be pushed back a bit."

-The dollar index =USD was off 0.2% at 103.02, though it was not far from an over one-month peak hit on Monday, thanks to higher bond yields in the wake of upbeat U.S. data.
-The euro EUR=EBS gained 0.2% to $1.0924.
+The dollar index =USD was off 0.1% at 103.11, though it was not far from an over one-month peak hit on Monday, driven by higher bond yields following upbeat U.S. data.
+The euro EUR=EBS gained 0.1% to $1.0916.

-Elsewhere, a sliding yen JPY=EBS also kept traders on intervention watch, with the currency having hit the key 145 per dollar level for four sessions now, a zone which triggered heavy dollar selling by Japanese authorities in September and October last year.
+Elsewhere, a sliding yen JPY=EBS kept traders on intervention watch.
+The currency has hit the key 145 per dollar level for four sessions now, a zone that triggered heavy dollar selling by Japanese authorities in September and October last year.

 "Markets are concerned whether the Bank of Japan will intervene or whether dollar-yen needs to go all the way up to 150," Nordea's Christensen said.